24jmwangi/KwanzaTukule/README.md

 [![Run Analytics pipeline Every 5 Hours](https://github.com/24jmwangi/KwanzaTukule/actions/workflows/colab_run.yml/badge.svg)](https://github.com/24jmwangi/KwanzaTukule/actions/workflows/colab_run.yml)

-This repository contains the analytics pipeline for the **Kwanza Tukule** project.
+This repository contains the analytics pipeline for the **Kwanza Tukule** study case project.
 The pipeline is designed to ingest, clean, transform, and visualize data from Google Sheets using Google Colab and Looker Studio.
 The pipeline is automated using **GitHub Actions**, which runs every 5 hours.

 ---